harshavardhanreddy06/git-popai/README.md

 # POPAI
 This is a desktop UI of POPAI, built with Electron.
-It features a floating, transparent, always-on-top window, styled to resemble Parakeet AI's desktop app.
+It features a floating, transparent, always-on-top window for AI assistance.

 ## How to Run